All Episodes

 So I can only tell you what I know and what my recommendations were.

-But clearly, as happens all the time, there were interpretations of that response to a hypothetical question that I just thought it would be very nice for me to clarify because I didn't have the chance to clarify.
+But clearly, as happens all the time, there were interpretations of that response to a hypothetical question that I just thought it would be very nice for me to clarify because they didn't have the chance to clarify.

 Thank you.

-But I can just tell you the first and only time that I went in and said we should do mitigation strongly, the response was yes, we'll do it.
+But I can just tell you the first and only time that I went in and said we should do mitigation strongly, the response was, yes, we'll do it.

-And what did you do?
+And what did he do?

-Is that the travel restrictions?
+Was that the travel restrictions?

-The travel restriction is separate.
+No, the travel restriction is separate.

 That was whether or not we wanted to go into a mitigation stage of 15 days of mitigation.

-When we went in and said we probably should be doing that, and the answer was yes.
+The travel was another recommendation when we went in and said, we probably should be doing that, and the answer was yes.

-And then another time was we should do it with Europe, and the answer was yes.
+And then another time was, we should do it with Europe, and the answer was yes.

 And the next time we should do it with the UK, and the answer was yes.